 A steering wheel lock is an effective and inexpensive visual deterrent to vehicle theft.
 Of course, as with any security device, a steering wheel lock is not undefeatable.
-It's true that someone determined to take your vehicle can eventually find the means to do so, but a simple device like a steering wheel lock will compound the difficulty several fold, giving would-be thieves all the incentive to turn their attention elsewhere.
+Someone who is determined to take your vehicle can eventually find the means to do so, but a simple device like a steering wheel lock will compound the difficulty several fold, giving would-be thieves the incentive to turn their attention elsewhere.
 This is why steering wheel locks are so effective as a deterrent, and why you should have one in your car.

-If you're convinced you need one (as you should be), check out our buyer's guide below to learn more about the best steering wheel locks available on the market.
+If you're convinced you need one (as you should be), check out our buyer's guide below to learn more about the best steering wheel locks available.

 A tried-and-true design from a company that’s been specializing in steering wheel locks for decades.

 - Patented, innovative design that works with most cars

 - Offers a solid metal body with visually deterring color combo (red and black)

 - Great guarantee